Disclaimer: This post is not sponsored in any way. All opinions are my own.

 Why We Buy It

-I chose this brand primarily because of cost, recycled content, and ease of delivery.
-This was before I had heard of Who Gives a Crap, who definitely have more sustainability information available on their website than Staples, but it costs more with an additional shipping fee to Canada (although they do donate 50% of their profits to build toilets for those in need).
+I chose this brand primarily because of cost, 100% recycled content, and ease of delivery.
+Options like Who Gives a Crap, who definitely have more sustainability information available on their website than Staples, but it costs more with an additional shipping fee to Canada (although they do donate 50% of their profits to build toilets for those in need).
 While I love their mission and practices, it’s not affordable or practical for us right now.
 Simply put, we have fewer options in Canada and shipping can be outrageous, both in cost and emissions.
 I searched for information on where the Staples brand is produced and could not find any, only the local distributing centre.

 Is it less wasteful than plastic wrapped options from Costco?
 In my opinion, yes.
 Not just because of the (non-recyclable) plastic, but also because it is 100% recycled content.
-No new trees were cut down for this bum wipe, and the box is recyclable.
+No new trees were cut down for this bum wipe, and the box is recyclable or can be ‘browns’ in your compost.
 We no longer shop at Costco, so I can’t speak to the difference in price, but this was a swap we could afford.
-I do wish the rolls were not individually wrapped (though WGAC does this too), but I use the tissue for other things such as gift wrap, packing Etsy/eBay items, and wiping down mirrors and windows.
+I do wish the rolls were not individually wrapped (though other eco brands do this too), but I use the tissue for other things such as gift wrap, packing items for shipping, wiping down mirrors and windows, or as “browns” along with the rolls in our compost bin.
 Because I order 6+ months worth at once, we never have to make an emergency trip to the store for this one item, saving emissions, time, and money.